DuaneDave/Math-magicians/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to the react and jest team
-- Inspiration

 ## 📝 License